 We advocated for passage of the Infrastructure Investment and Jobs Act (IIJA) by the U.S. Congress in 2021, as we believe it puts the United States on the path toward strengthening the economy and advancing innovation.
 The IIJA also lays the foundation for sustainability policies that will help address climate change and improve environmental quality and resiliency.
 GM supports those goals and, critically, we support those provisions, such as electric vehicle (EV) charging infrastructure, that accelerate the adoption of EVs and help to establish the United States as a global leader in electrification today and into the future.
 In August 2021, GM announced our plan to achieve sales of 40-50% of annual U.S. volumes of battery electric vehicles by 2030 in order to move the nation closer to a zero-emissions future consistent with the Paris Agreement.

-Demonstrating our readiness to engage with the climate policy debate, GM joined 41 other leading U.S. companies in calling upon the Biden administration and new Congress in 2021 to enact ambitious, durable and bipartisan climate solutions.
-We believe this should include an economywide market-based approach that puts a value on carbon, as well as transformative levels of federal investment in the country's infrastructure—including EV chargers and the grid—to prepare for an electrified future.
-The statement was organized by the Center for Climate and Energy Solutions as part of its Climate Innovation 2050 initiative.
+Demonstrating our readiness to engage in the climate policy debate, GM joined 41 other leading U.S. companies in signing a statement organized by the Center for Climate and Energy Solutions as part of its Climate Innovation 2050 initiative.
+The statement called upon the Biden Administration and Congress in 2021 to enact ambitious, durable and bipartisan climate solutions.
+We believe this should include an economywide market-based approach that puts a value on carbon, as well as transformative levels of federal investment in the country’s infrastructure—including EV chargers and the grid—to prepare for an electrified future.

 Global Fuel Economy and Emissions Regulation